 History of Ultralight Backpacking

 During the 1990s, with the development of hyper-consumption and the advent of globalization, many people wanted to reconnect with minimalism and this notion of going back to basics.
-This desire gave birth to bushcraft, which we talked about in the ultimate guide, but also to ultralight backpacking, which is more focused on light displacement.
+This inclination gave rise to bushcraft, as discussed in the ultimate guide, and also paved the way for ultralight backpacking, which places a greater emphasis on minimizing weight during displacement.

-These three interconnected criteria will always be at the heart of ultralight backpacking basics.
-They even constitute the essence of this experience.
+These three interlinked criteria will consistently remain at the core of the fundamentals of ultralight backpacking.
+In fact, they constitute the very essence of this backpacking experience.

 A Philosophy of Life